Skip to contents

 data_clean <- replace_mnirs(

-time_channel = NULL, ## retrieved from metadata
+data, ## channels retrieved from metadata

 invalid_values = 0, ## known invalid values in the data

-invalid_above = 90, ## remove data spikes
+invalid_above = 90, ## remove data spikes above 90

-outlier_cutoff = 3, ## recommended default value
+outlier_cutoff = 3, ## Pearson's 3 sigma edit rule

-method = "linear", ## linear interpolation over `NA`s
+method = "linear" ## linear interpolation over NAs

 )

-plot(data, label_time = TRUE) +
+plot(data, time_labels = TRUE) +

 name = NULL,